Morgan Jerkins

 Morgan Jerkins (born 1992) is an American writer and editor.
 Her debut book, This Will Be My Undoing (2018), a collection of nonfiction essays, was a New York Times bestseller.
-Her second book, Wandering in Strange Lands, was released in August 2020.
+Her second book, Wandering in Strange Lands, her memoir, was released in August 2020.
 She is currently an adjunct professor at Columbia University.

 Early life and education

 Jerkins was raised by her mother and grew up in a predominantly white neighborhood in New Jersey.
 She has an older sister, and is the niece of music producers Fred Jerkins III and Rodney Jerkins.
 She has Creole ancestry.
 She began writing at the age of 14 as an outlet for her experiences with bullying in school.

 Jerkins received her bachelor's degree from Princeton University.
 She planned to move to New York after graduation, but had difficulty finding a job in the publishing industry despite her degree in comparative literature, for which she said she learned five languages.
-She attended the Bennington Writing Seminars for her MFA.
+She attended the Bennington College Writing Seminars for her MFA.